obzehn/cscs_alps_daint/README.md

 exec "$@"
 ```
-Once you have it, remember to make it executable with
+Once you have this script (called here and in the following `mps-wrapper.sh`), remember to make it executable with
 ```
 chmod +x mps-wrapper.sh
 ```
-Here is an example of a sbatch file for a OneOpes run (just fix the sources and the wrapper position depending on your set-up)
+[Here](./sbatch_oneopes.sh) is an example of a sbatch file for a OneOpes run (just fix the sources and the wrapper position depending on your set-up)
 ```
 #!/bin/bash
 #SBATCH --job-name=jobname